| info aggiornate:

 - It starts as an

-media-laboratories, hosted in different cities on different continents.
+interlinked series of temporary public media-laboratories, hosted in different cities on different continents.

 Each of these labs will be devoted to a specific theme or set of